evie-calico/espy/README.md

 };
 ```

-any values bound to the current scope (but not the scope's parent) are captured by the function.
+any values bound to the current scope (but not the scope's parents) are captured by the function.

 ```espy
 let add4 = {